Shantanuprakash3/shantanuprakash3.github.io/about.md

 ---

 Living in Bangalore since June '16.
+Have been learning more about the self and others during the #pandemic of 2020.

-Currently, I work at [Trell](http://trell.co), India's largest lifestyle video blogging app.
-I help make sure we're ready for scale, and always high performant.
+Before this, I was working at [Trell](http://trell.co), India's largest lifestyle video blogging app.
+I helped make sure the backend is ready for scale, and always high performant.
+Saw through scale up of 20x, learning a lot from the team and the experiences we shared.

 Before working at Trell, I was with [Exotel](http://exotel.com) for a little more than 3 years, where i wrote and broke a lot of code, working with few excellent people.
 We made sure everyday millions of calls and sms's go with minimal latency and high fault taulerance.